-Times ahead are looking tricky for contractors with IR35 changes, Brexit and a recession due.
+Times ahead are looking tricky for contractors with IR35 changes that will affect contract work, Brexit and a recession due.
 This said, it would be foolish for private sector contractors to make any hasty decisions as to their future.

 After a decade in risk recruitment I have seen some high times and some low times.
 With the introduction of Basel 2, 2.5 and 3, we have seen bumper periods of recruiting within the bolstering of a three lines of defence model, RNiV, CVA, IRC, AMA, IMA, IMM, NMRF, xVA (CVA, FVA, DVA), SR11-7, SACCR, E/S. And under Basel 4, we have added a few more acronyms to describe other acronyms eg. BCBS239, BCBS261 etc.) it’s a minefield trying to keep up!

 With the recession of 2008 – 2009, called on Wikipedia the “Great Recession” refers to it lasting 5 1/4s of negative growth rather than “we had a whale of a time.”
 And with the questionably shambolic Brexit negotiations and the ever looming leave date without an agreement, as well as the fact that recessions happen about once a decade, are we in for a torrid time?
 I remember an article after the recession hit about a man who sold his house, moved his family into a caravan, bought gold and waited for the price to increase dramatically.
 I thought that to be very ballsy and probably based on sound economics (and it worked) but still…would you take a gamble like that with potential disaster around the corner?